-We may make acquisitions in the future, which may lead to disruptions to our ongoing business.
+We may make, or be unable to make, acquisitions in the future, which may lead to disruptions to our ongoing business.

 We have made a number of acquisitions and will continue to review new acquisition opportunities.
-If we are unable to successfully integrate an acquired company or business, the acquisition could lead to disruptions to our business.
+If we are unable to identify suitable acquisition targets, consummate an acquisition or successfully integrate an acquired company or business, our business may be disrupted.
 The success of an acquisition will depend upon, among other things, our ability to: